illinois-cs241/assignment-docs/ideal_indirection.md

 ```
 This means you have to translate from a virtual to a physical address:

-From the wikibook: "For most memory accesses of most programs, there is a significant chance that the TLB has cached the results... the TLB [may] not have the result cached and the MMU must use the much slower page table to determine the physical frame."

-Thus for any virtual address, you should check whether the result has been already cached in the TLB (see `tlb.h`).
+Also for any virtual address, you should check whether the result has been already cached in the TLB (see `tlb.h`).
 Otherwise you must search the page tables.

 For this lab we have 2 levels of indirection (see `page_table.h`).